geobakery/GeospatialAnalyzer/README.development.md

 ## Browser

-Navigate to [http://localhost:3000/v1](localhost:3000/v1) to check out the "Hello World" greeting.

 Navigate to [http://localhost:3000/api](localhost:3000/api) to check out the SwaggerUI OpenAPI documentation.

 Navigate to [http://localhost:3000/api-json](localhost:3000/api-json) to check out the SwaggerUI OpenAPI documentation in json formate.